trans/fulang/README.md

 ##

 The precise meaning of a *zo wr* can vary depending on the predicate slot they fill.
-For example, *blu* means the color blue when used with `kol`, but it means `sad` when used with `emo`.
+For example, *blu* means the color blue when used with `kol`, but it means `sad` when used with `moy`.

-    mi blu kol - I am blue (in color) mi blu emo - I am sad
+    mi blu kol - I am blue (in color) mi blu moy - I am sad

-This a very important feature of __.
+This a very important feature of Fu Lang.
 It is what makes it possible to have so few words compared to more complex languages and yet still convey the same degree of nuance in thought.

     mi kor li dim ruj kol se ram